 01 Oct Paper Shredding Facts: The Fascinating History of the Paper Shredder

-American Security Shredding maintains a firm and confident stance that shredding results with industrial-grade machines and expert advice are far superior to using an office shredder.
-We have even put together a fact sheet about office shredders, and why you should seriously consider using a more industrial solution.
+We have even put together a fact sheet about office shredders.
+Also and why you should seriously consider using a more industrial solution.
 With that said, have you ever wondered how the idea of a paper shredding machines ever came to be?
 It turns out that this machine that many people take for granted has a very deep and political history.